 Browse Abandonment is available on Shopify, BigCommerce, WooCommerce module 1.6.0 or newer, Magento 1, module 1.2.0 or newer, Integrations via API v3

-Automation workflows can be used on the Free Trial and paid plans only.
+Automation workflows can be used on all the Omnisend plans.
 Find more information on Omnisend pricing.

 All of the user roles, except for the Analyst, can access automation workflow settings.

 The automation can be triggered for subscribed and non-subscribed customers only.
 See what workflows can be triggered for different customers' statuses.

 To create the Browse Abandoned workflow, proceed to the Automations tab -> click on the Create workflow button and pick it from the list.

 Browse Abandonment automation setup process is very similar to other automation workflows setup on Omnisend.